itay-hilel/Data-Analysis-Portfolio/README.md

-# Aleksandr Nikitin - Data Analysis Portfolio
+# Itay Hilel - Data Analysis Portfolio

 ## About

 Hi, I'm Itay!
 I have a technical background and hold a Economics and Data Science degree (Reichman university), majoring in Seismic Data Processing and Analysis.
-I had worked for 2 years in a startup playing roles as Data Aanalyst.
+I had worked for 2 years in a startup playing roles as Data Analyst.
-Achieved the 7th place at an open Data Analyst 2021 competition held by [Career Factory.](https://contest.careerfactory.ru/contest_inside/1618853698875x612895580932538400)

-My article on Habr on matching two open data datasets with help of ML ---> [go to the article..](https://habr.com/ru/company/tochka/blog/699490/)
+My article on Design Inspiration from Generative Networks Shoe-GAN ---> [go to the article..](https://www.overleaf.com/read/qphyqzmnrnhx)

 <br>
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.